complexdatacollective/Interviewer/README.md

 0. Install the correct node and npm versions.
 1. Clone this repsitory.
-2. Fetch submodules by typing `git submodule update --init`.
+2. Fetch submodules by typing `git submodule update --init --recursive -f`.
 3. Enter the directory where the repository is cloned, and install the project dependencies by typing `npm install`.
 4. Refer to the development tasks section below to learn how to test and build the app.